funcionante/makerlab/_docs/specification/wiki.md

 order: 10
 ---

 DML's wiki is all about the knowledge of the system.
-Its domain include equipments, projects, members and requisitions, although others could be added to the list.
+Its domain includes equipments, projects, members and requisitions, although others could be added to the list.
 The point of the system is to manage all the information in a dynamic, unbounded way, regardless of the content.
 This is possible due to the flexibility and collaborative capabilities provided by our wiki engine.
 This follows with other wikis, such as Python's, Ubuntu's, and of course, Wikipedia's.

 ## Roles